How to Train BERT with an Academic Budget: Hyperparameter Search

 \subsection{Results}

-We first analyze the effect of each hyperparameter by plotting the distribution of validation-set MLM loss per value (Figure~\ref{fig:24_hour_sweep}).
-We observe a clear preference towards synchronizing the learning rate schedule with the actual amount of training time in the budget (1 day).
-As suggested by a previous work~\cite{Li2020BudgetedTR}, annealing the learning rate to 0 at the end of the schedule may help the training process converge to a better model.
+We first analyze the effect of each hyperparameter by plotting the distribution of the validation-set loss per value (Figure~\ref{fig:24_hour_sweep}).
+We observe a clear preference towards synchronizing the learning rate schedule with the actual amount of training time in the budget (1 day), corroborating the results of \citet{Li2020BudgetedTR}.
 We also find the smaller batch size to have an advantage over larger ones, along with moderate-high learning rates.
-We suspect that the smaller batch size works better for our resource budget due to the trade-off between number of samples and number of updates, for which a batch size of 4,096 seems to be a better fit.
-Finally, there appears to be a preference towards longer warmup proportions; however, a closer look at those cases reveals that when the number of total days is larger (3 or 9), it is better to use a smaller warmup proportion (2\%), otherwise the warmup phase might take up a significantly larger portion of the \textit{actual} training time.
+We suspect that the smaller batch size works better for our resource budget due to the trade-off between number of samples and number of updates, for which a batch size of 4096 seems to be a better fit.
+Finally, there appears to be a preference towards longer warmup proportions; however, a closer look at those cases reveals that when the number of total days is larger (3 or 9), it is better to use a smaller warmup proportion (2\%), otherwise the warmup phase might take up a larger portion of the \textit{actual} training time.

 Table~\ref{tab:best_24hr_configs} shows the best configurations by MLM loss.
-It is apparent that our calibrated models perform substantially better than models with BERT's default hyperparameters (which were tuned for 4 days on 16 TPUs).
+It is apparent that our calibrated models perform substantially better than models with BERT’s default hyperparameters (which were tuned for 4 days on 16 TPUs).
 There is also relatively little variance in performance among the top models.
-We also observe, once again, that setting the number of training iterations to fit 1 day dominates the list.

-We select the best-performing model (Search \#1) for our downstream task evaluation, and name it \textbf{24hBERT}.
-For a final analysis, we compare the learning curve of our top model to that of prior configurations of BERT-style models.
-Figure~\ref{fig:bert_comparison_in_24hr} shows that 24hBERT converges significantly earlier and to a lower MLM loss.
+We select the best model (Search \#1), and name it \textbf{24hBERT}.
+Figure~\ref{fig:bert_comparison_in_24hr} compares 24hBERT with models using the default calibration, and shows that 24hBERT converges significantly faster.